hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 - You have 2 problems.
 Replication lag and slow report performance.
 - Since excessive load is mentioned in the question, creating additional read replicas and spreading the analytics workload around makes B correct.
 - Cloud SQL enables single threaded replication by default, so it stands to reason enabling parallel replication would help the lag.

+- Cloud SQL enables single threaded replication by default, so it stands to reason enabling parallel replication would help the lag.
+To do that you disable replication on the **replica (not the primary)**, set flags on the replica and **optionally** set flags on the **primary instance** to **optimize performance for parallel replication.** That makes **C correct and D incorrect**.

 - Basic steps to change parallel replication flags
   1. On a read replica, disable replication.
   2. On the read replica, set the flags for parallel replication.
 Use the gcloud command to set the flags.